rubberducky56/rubberducky56.github.io/_posts/maths/2022-11-03-centrality-metrics.md

 ### Introduction
 It goes without saying that drug cartels are a major issue.
 They supply the world with illicit substances through criminal and violent means.
 So why haven't we been able to stop them?

 Drug cartels are large and complex networks, often involving thousands of members, all connected in different ways.
 The naive solution is to go for the leader of a cartel.
-But when you cut off the head, three more grow in its place.  ... (find E.Gs from past)
+But when you cut off the head, three more grow in its place.
+For example, when Heriberto Lazcano, the leader of the Los Zetas cartel in Mexico, was killed [a new leader](http://www.stratfor.com/sample/analysis/mexico-security-memo-new-leadership-los-zetas) was chosen quickly after.
+The Columbian government has used the work of the [Vortex Foundaion](https://www.scivortex.org/), who used __graph theory__ to model drug cartels.
+For more on the Vortex Foundation's work on modelling drug cartels, NewScientist has an [article](https://www.newscientist.com/article/mg21628874-200-destroying-drug-cartels-the-mathematical-way/) describing the methods used and the importance of this work.

 Law enforcement agencies may have intelligence on many individuals within a cartel and the connections between them, but they simply do not have enough resources to arrest all those that are known to be involved in cartels.
 Therefore, law enforcement must determine who are the most important indiividuals to the functioning of the cartel.
 Once these people are determined, they can be arrested and the cartel will be disrupted.
 But how do we find the most important individuals?

 ### Cartel Graphs

 We answer this difficult question using the tools of __graph theory__.
 Graph theory is the mathematical study of connected networks.
 We define a structure called a graph $$G=(V,E)$$ which is a 2-tuple of sets.
 The set $$V$$ contains the __nodes__ (or vertices) of the graph, and $$E$$ contains the __edges__ connecting them.
 The below image shows an examle of a graph.

 ![basic graph](\assets\img\maths\centrality_measures\basic_graph.jpg)